 This power is an important tool in the Authority's work to achieve its regulatory objectives; to protect the interests of policyholders and members of schemes; to protect the Island's reputation; and the reduction, to the extent possible of the exposure of the Island's insurers and pensions providers to financial crime.
-In the year under review this power was used to address concerns of the Authority in respect the appropriateness of increases to charges being applied to certain contracts of insurance, with the result of remedial action being required of the licenceholder concerned.
+In the year under review this power was used to address concerns of the Authority in respect the presentation of financial information and potential non-conformity with regulations within the pension scheme annual accounts administered by a single registered schemes administrator.